 Offers the student a history of management and its various theories.
 Covers the principles and application of planning, organizing, leading and controlling.
 Students also view management from the roles of supervisory, middle and top management.
-(Formerly known as BSAD 275)
+(Formerly known as BSAD 275) Prerequisite: None

-STARTING/MANAGING A SMALL BUSINESS Surveys the characteristics of small businesses, and includes the study of planning and organizing a new business, starting up a new business, producing products or services, marketing, planning, and control.
-(Formerly known as BSAD 111)
+BUS 259 5 credits STARTING/MANAGING A SMALL BUSINESS

+Surveys the characteristics of small businesses, and includes the study of planning and organizing a new business, starting up a new business, producing products or services, marketing, planning, and control.
+Students are required to develop and present a feasability plan and business plan for a proposed business.

-Prerequisite: ACCT 101, BUS& 101 (was BSAD 110), and CS 121 (was CIS 120) with a grade of C- or better, or instructor permission.
+Prerequisite: ACCT 101, BUS& 101 (was BSAD 110), and BTEC 131 (was CS 121) with a grade of C- or better, or instructor permission.

-PRINCIPLES OF MARKETING
+BUS 264 PRINCIPLES OF MARKETING